ArabellaTech/contactBox/README.rst

 Usage
 =====

-Add contactBox into INSTALLED_APPS in settings.py.
+Add contactbox into INSTALLED_APPS in settings.py.

 in views.py:

 ::

-    from contactBox.views import ContactFormView
+    from contactbox.views import ContactFormView
-    from contactBox.forms import ContactForm
+    from contactbox.forms import ContactForm

     class ContactView(ContactFormView):